en_USEnglish

 How the session layer works

 The session layer establishes a logical connection between source and destination applications.
-It enables applications to authenticate each other, establish communication sessions and maintain the consistency of data exchanges.
-It also provides checkpoint control mechanisms, enabling the session state to be saved and restored in the event of a system failure.
+It allows applications to authenticate each other, establish communication sessions, and maintain consistent data exchange.
+It also provides checkpointing mechanisms, which allow session state to be saved and restored in the event of a system failure.

 Examples of sessions